scsole/lhf-database/README.md

 # LHF Database

-Database backend for the Leith Harbour Free.
-This database is used to store runner information, and generate start lists for Webscorer.
+Database management for the Leith Harbour Free 5km or 10km race.

+The database currently stores runner information.
+The purpose of this project was to *quickly* perform the following operations:

+- Insert new registrations from an existing Google Form
+- Generate startlists compatible with Webscorer
+- Generate registration lists for our website

+Other management tasks, such as updating or deleting registrations, should be performed with programs such as [DB Browser for SQLite](https://sqlitebrowser.org/).
+The database **must** be stored securely with restricted access.

 ## Usage